 - Your loved ones tell you to get help, but you ignore them.

-Once we’ve laid ourselves bare for personal inspection, if we find that maybe the drink or the drug use is causing us to miss even one hour of the life we would like to live, interfering with relationships with loved ones, or hindering our path in our professional, social or spiritual life, it must be faced.
+Once you’ve laid yourself bare for personal inspection, any problems you find should be faced and dealt with immediately.
+You may find that drinking or drug use is causing you to miss even one hour of the life you would like to live, interfering with relationships with loved ones, or hindering your professional, social, or spiritual path.

-Overcome Denial fo Substance Abuse with Support from Gulf Breeze Recovery
+Overcome Denial of Addiction with Support from Gulf Breeze Recovery

 Turning away means more denial, prolonging the inevitable truth that will eventually resurface, and more wasted time pretending the truth isn’t real.
-Facing it means accepting that this is something that you’ve done, not something you are and that just because you acted one way before does not mean you must keep acting that way in the future.
+Facing denial of addiction means accepting that this is something that you’ve done, not something you are, and that just because you acted one way before does not mean you must keep operating that way in the future.
 For most, it means telling a loved one that you understand you have a problem to address.
-For many, it means getting the help they need from family, friends, physicians, and counselors who are trained specifically to help break the cycle of these habits.
+For many, it means getting the help they need from family, friends, physicians, and counselors trained specifically to help break the cycle of these habits.

 Regardless of the chosen path, it should always include an honest inventory of a person’s current situation and a willingness to accept whatever that honesty uncovers.
 At Gulf Breeze Recovery, you can find the substance abuse treatment program you need.
 If you or a loved one are struggling with addiction, contact Gulf Breeze Recovery today at 833.551.2304 for more information about how our caring and compassionate team could help you or your loved ones overcome denial in addiction.